frctl/fractal.build/docs/guide/07-components/05-variants.md

 Variants can be referenced using the component `@handle` syntax, suffixed with a double hyphen and the variant's name.
 So using the example above, you could reference the success variant via the handle `@notification--success`.

-> It's worth noting that if you include a variant as a partial within another component, and that variant *does not* have it's own view template, the effect will be identical to including the component itself, as they will share the same template.
+> It's worth noting that if you include a variant as a partial within another component, and that variant *does not* have its own view template, the effect will be identical to including the component itself, as they will share the same template.

 ## Collated components